-As per 10 CSR 20-7.015, BOD5 and TSS samples collected for lagoons may be grab samples.
-Grab samples must be collected for pH, Ammonia as N, and E. coli.
-This is due to the holding time restriction for E. coli, the volatility of Ammonia, and the fact that pH cannot be preserved and must be sampled in the field.
-As Ammonia samples must be immediately preserved with acid, these samples are to be collected as a grab.
+As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour modified composite sample.
+Grab samples, however, must be collected for pH, E. coli, TRC, and Dissolved Oxygen in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.